dib-lab/2020-paper-sourmash-gather/manuscript.md

 to do incremental loading of things.
 * Note we are not talking here about situations where the indices themselves are too big to download.
-* in this section we could also include distinction in performance between SBT and LCA DB, to whit: large scaled works well with LCA (small DB, ~tolerable memory, load all at once, then quite fast) but low scaled may work (much) better with SBT.
+* I think rename LCA to revindex.
+Or make up a new name.

 We provide two index data structures for rapid estimation of containment in large databases.
 The first, the MinHash Bloom Tree (MHBT), is a specialization of the Sequence Bloom Tree [@solomon_fast_2016], and implements a $k$-mer aggregative method with explicit representation of datasets based on hierarchical indices.
-The second is an inverted index into sketches, a color-aggregative method with implicit representation of the sketches.
+The second is LCA, an inverted index into sketches, a color-aggregative method with implicit representation of the sketches.

-In order to evaluate MHBT and LCA indices construction a GenBank snapshot from July 18, 2020, containing 725,331 assembled genomes (
+We evaluated the MHBT and LCA databases by constructing and searching a GenBank snapshot from July 18, 2020, containing 725,331 assembled genomes (
 5,282 Archaea,
 673,414 Bacteria,
 6,601 Fungi
 933 Protozoa and
-39,101 Viral) <!-- TODO add total data size here? need to calculate... -->
+39,101 Viral). <!-- TODO add total data size here? need to calculate... -->
-was used to measure runtime,
-memory consumption and final index size.
 MHBT indices were built with $scaled=1000$, and LCA indices used $scaled=10000$.
-Table @tbl:lca-index shows the results for the LCA index, and Table @tbl:mhbt-index for the MHBT index.
+Table @tbl:lca-index shows the indexing results for the LCA index, and Table @tbl:mhbt-index for the MHBT index.

 | Domain   | Runtime (s) | Memory (MB)| Size (MB) |